Thomasmzc/Greenit-AtosITChallenge/Readme.md

 **Uses cases**

-In the technical documentation folder, you can find complete uses cases to fully understand our users journeys.
+In the technical documentation folder (file: 1-Use cases.pdf), you can find complete uses cases to fully understand our users journeys.

 **Test cases**

-In the technical documentation folder, you can find tests cases that we used for the development stage.
+In the technical documentation folder (file: 2-Test cases.pdf), you can find tests cases that we used for the development stage.

 **Data for testing**

-We have prepared some fictionnal data that you will need to test this web app.
-You can find those in the technical documentation folder.
+We have prepared some fictionnal data that you can use to test this web app.
+You can find those in the technical documentation folder (file: 3-Data for testing.pdf).

 *We hope you will like our web app.
 Enjoy with green'it.*